Martin Tierney

-Martin Tierney (born 4 April 1966) is a Scottish former football central midfielder, now Director of coaching and TV football pundit who played professional football in Scotland.
+Martin Tierney (born 4 April 1966) is a Scottish TV pundit and former professional footballer.

 Playing career

 Tierney started his career in the youth ranks alongside Alan McInally at Ayr United.
 In four years with the club, Tierney never made a first team appearance.
 He then moved to play in Ireland for a number of Irish clubs including Bohemian and Kilkenny City.

-Tierney moved in the early 1990's to Asia, signing for PDRM FA in the Malaysian Liga Perdana and then moving onto Penang F.C. also in the Liga Perdana.
+Tierney moved in the early 1990s to Asia, signing for PDRM FC in the Malaysian Liga Perdana and then moving onto Penang F.C. also in the Liga Perdana.